s-will/Infrared/Doc/Examples/README.md

 ### Start Jupyter and load notebooks

-To start up the Jupyter server, activate the environment and start jupyter
+To start up the Jupyter server, activate the environment, and start jupyter

 ```
 conda activate infrared